 Publishing HSC Releases

-HSC (Core and Gradle plugin) can be published to Maven Central (MC) for retrieval by its consumers.
+• The HSC artifacts (Core, Maven plugin, and Gradle plugin) to Maven Central (MC) for retrieval by the common Java build tools,

 Prerequisites